 By then, the photos had started.
 My Facebook friends had to put up with photos like this…

-Despite what they look like, those are homemade, whole wheat hot dog buns.
+Despite the fact that they look like poo, those are homemade, whole wheat hot dog buns.
 And I was proud of them.

 Yes, there was wine involved. …No, not in the buns.